 • Creating other end-of-life documents, including a living will and power of attorney.
 These documents can be invaluable if you were to become incapacitated and needed people to make medical decisions for you.

 • Talking about your decision with others.
 Many people put off creating a will, which can lead to confusion and uncertainty if the worst were to happen.
 Encouraging your loved ones to draft their own wills can help give peace of mind to the entire family.

 • Updating it regularly.
-It can be a good idea to consider looking at your will every year or so, or after a major event, such as a marriage, divorce, death in the family, buying a house, or having children.
+It can be a good idea to consider looking at your will every year or so, or after a major event, such as a marriage, divorce, death in the family, home purchase, or the birth of a child.